 But here's the key distinction: it's NOT something you use to spam every possible podcast host with a generic pitch.
 That'll lead straight to outreach strategy disaster when it comes to getting featured on relevant podcasts.

 Your media list is the foundation of every PR campaign.
-A thoughtfully built, well-maintained list of journalist contacts can mean the difference between consistent coverage and pitches that disappear into the void.
+A thoughtfully built, well-maintained list can mean the difference between consistent bookings and pitches that disappear into the void.
 Yet most PR professionals rely on outdated, overly broad lists that waste time and damage their reputation with irrelevant outreach.

 This guide walks you through how to build a podcast media list that actually works: organized by purpose, grounded in research, and designed to evolve with your campaigns.